 Using Patcher Promotion Workflows

-As of this writing in July 2024 Gruntwork only officially supports Patcher Promotion Workflows using GitHub Actions.
-Other CI systems will come in future releases.
+As of July 2024, Gruntwork officially supports Patcher Promotion Workflows using GitHub Actions.
+Support for other CI systems will be introduced in future releases.

 Prerequisites

-In order to support multiple environments (such as dev, stage and prod) your code must represent those environments with a consistent folder structure that can be grouped via glob pattern matching, e.g.:
+), your codebase must represent these environments with a consistent folder structure that can be grouped using glob pattern matching.

 ls